Below is the control board and power board installation video and instructions for all EZGO Powerwise Model Chargers

 In the majority of cases the golf cart has sit for weeks or months and the battery charge has drained down below the acceptable level of 28 volts for the charger to turn on.
 If this this the case all you need to do is check the voltage coming out of your entire battery pack to figure out how much voltage you really have.
-You can also attempt to charge each battery with a standard battery charger for 2-3 hours per battery to help get the total battery pack voltage above 28 volts.
+Please follow these steps below to insure you have installed your charger board correctly.
+You will ned a voltage meter to diagnose your set up.

 Part Numbers: 9012, CGR-026, 28667G01, 28667-G01